-Not Training Managers On Compliance With The Basic Requirements Of Employment Laws
+1. Not Training Managers On Compliance With The Basic Requirements Of Employment Laws

-- Untrained managers are more likely to violate the law "unintentionally" - e.g., - failing to respond to an "informal" complaint of sexual or racial harassment; - making an inappropriate remark about age or pregnancy during interviews. - Blowing off same sex "horseplay."
+- Untrained managers are more likely to violate the law "unintentionally" - e.g., - failing to respond to an "informal" complaint of sexual or racial harassment. - making an inappropriate remark about age or pregnancy during interviews or in a termination meeting. - Blowing off same sex "horseplay."
 See, e.g., EEOC v.
 Boh Bros.
 Const.
 Co., 731 F.3d 444 (5th Cir.
-2013). - Ignorance of the law is no defense in fact, it often compounds liability.
+2013). - Ignorance of the law is no defense in fact, it often compounds liability as in the Mathis v.
+Phillips Chevrolet age discrimination case.